 iMovR ThermoDesk Ellure Treadmill Desk Review

-For the budget-conscious desker with an eye towards the Elite features.
+For the budget-conscious desker with an eye towards elite features.
 The Ellure, in tandem with a walking treadmill, is an affordable way to transform your office into a moving active workstation.

 Standard shipping cost of $249 in the continental United States.
 Additional costs for AK, HI, Canada.
 DHL available for international.